nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### View/select vendor: `vendor [INDEX]`

-Shows the list of vendor.
-If an index is specified, that vendor is selected, and its menu will be shown.
+If an index is specified, the corresponding vendor is selected, and its menu will be shown.

 If no index is specified, displays the list of all vendors and returns to vendor mode.
 If there is an existing order, it is deleted.